u-shrestha/nn-gpt/ab/gpt/brute/ga/README.md

     python run_evolution.py
     ```
     This will start the evolution process with the parameters defined in `run_evolution.py` (e.g., Population=50, Generations=25, 5 epochs per evaluation).
 The script will automatically download the CIFAR-10 dataset if needed.

-**NOTE**

-Running the script again will not intelligently skip architectures that were evaluated in previous runs.
-It will likely re-evaluate many of them and overwrite the output files (architecture .py files, stat .json files, and the champion file) from the previous runs.